emk/heroku-buildpack-rust/README.md

 ## Using this buildpack

+To deploy an application to Heroku, we recommend installing the [Heroku CLI][].

-If you're creating a new Heroku application, run:
+If you're creating a new Heroku application, `cd` to the directory containing your code, and run:

 ```sh
 heroku create --buildpack https://github.com/emk/heroku-buildpack-rust.git
 ```

+This will only work if your application has a `Cargo.toml` and uses `git`.
+If you want to set a particular name for application, see `heroku create --help` first.

 To use this as the buildpack for an existing application, run: